Discovery Tree: Felling and exhibition

 The tree was eventually felled, and the bark was crated up and taken to San Francisco where it was put on display on Bush Street, adjacent to a local fair.
-The bark was reassembled in its natural state, forming the periphery of a spacious room, with a carpet, piano forte, and seats for forty persons.
+The bark was reassembled in its natural state, forming a spacious room, with a carpet, piano forte, and seats for forty persons.
 This attracted many visitors and was widely publicized in the San Francisco newspapers of the day.

 In 1854, Hanford, with financial support from miners Kimball and Cutting, set out to bring the giant sequoia tree from California to the eastern United States.
 He arrived in New York City amid controversy surrounding the Crystal Palace, a popular exhibition space that had recently closed following the World's Fair.
 Hanford intended to showcase the tree at the Palace, but when he and the Palace's new president, P. T. Barnum, could not agree on terms, Hanford instead rented a space at 596 Broadway.
 However, just days before Hanford's exhibit was set to open, Barnum announced that he too would be displaying a giant California sequoia tree at the Crystal Palace.
 Hanford's exhibit opened one week later and was ultimately not as successful as Barnum's, due in part to the confusion caused by the competing exhibits.

+After its display in San Francisco and New York, the tree was destroyed by fire before it could reach Paris for exhibition.

 Legacy

-The felling of the tree was met with widespread condemnation and dismay.
-Naturalist John Muir famously exclaimed, "Then the vandals danced upon the stump!"
-In 1864, the Discovery Tree served as a powerful symbol of the need for preservation and played a key role in the introduction of the Yosemite Grant to Congress.
-Even though the Calaveras land was owned by logging interests, public protests successfully halted the lumberjacks' saws.
+The felling of the tree was met with criticism.
+Naturalist John Muir exclaimed, "Then the vandals danced upon the stump!"
+In 1864, the Discovery Tree was used as a symbol of the need for preservation and played a key role in the introduction of the Yosemite Grant to Congress.
+The Calaveras land was owned by logging interests, with public protests stopping the cutting of the trees.

-In 1931, the land was finally purchased by the State of California.

-The stump and remaining log of the Discovery Tree quickly became a popular tourist attraction.
-Since its discovery in 1852, Calaveras Big Trees has remained one of the state's longest-running and most beloved tourist destinations.
-The stump, which was used as a dance floor, a bar, and even a two-lane bowling alley, drew crowds of visitors eager to see the immense size of the tree and the other towering sequoias that make up the Calaveras Big Trees.
+In 1931, the land was purchased by the State of California.
+The stump and remaining log of the Discovery Tree became a popular tourist attraction.
+Since its discovery in 1852, Calaveras Big Trees has remained one of the state's longest-running tourist destinations.
+The stump was used as a dance floor, a bar, and a two-lane bowling alley.
+Visitors view the size of the tree and the other towering sequoias that make up the Calaveras Big Trees.

+The Discovery Tree was the first giant sequoia to be felled by a basal cut, allowing botanists to accurately estimate the tree's age by counting its rings.
+The initial reading revealed 1,120 rings, indicating that the tree was younger than originally thought, but that it grew at a steady pace throughout its life.